arindas/arindas.github.io/content/blog/segmented-log-rust.md

 ```

-So for every byte slice, we add the number of bytes in it to bytes_written, if
+So for every byte slice, we add the number of bytes in it to `bytes_written` if
 everything goes well.
 However, if anything goes wrong:
 - We rollback all writes by truncating at the position before all writes,
   stored in `pos`.